ncsa/TGI_RAILS_Documentation/docs/source/file_mgmt/index.rst

    drwxrws---+ 2 buser tgirails_abcd 6 Feb 21 11:54 buser

-To avoid issues when file systems become unstable or non-responsive, we recommend not putting symbolic links from $HOME to the project and scratch spaces.
+To avoid issues when file systems become unstable or non-responsive, we recommend not putting symbolic links from $HOME to the /projects space.

 /tmp on compute nodes (job duration):